Save

 Chief Legislator Role of the President in influencing the making of laws and the lawmaking agenda for the nation.

-Chief Diplomat Role of the president of the United States in recognizing and interacting with foreign governments.
+Chief Diplomat Role of the President to interact with the leaders of foreign governments.

 Article II Part of the Constitution that established the Executive Branch.

-Executive Office of the President Key personnel, aides, and advisors within the Executive Branch who work directly with the President.
+Executive Office of the President Key aides and advisors who work directly with the President.

 35 The minimum age needed to become President.

-Department of Health and Human Services Executive Department that has the largest budget.
+Department of Health and Human Services Executive Department with the largest budget.

-Department of Defense Executive Department that employs the most people.
+Department of Defense Executive Department who employs the most people.

-Department of Homeland Security The newest Executive Department created after 9/11.
+Department of Homeland Security The newest Executive Department.

 Created by: MHSGovernment